Loading profile data...

 Get a PAYE income tax refund

-If you've set up as a sole trader and paid PAYE (Pay As You Earn) in the previous three years, or even still paying PAYE income tax, your start-up tax loss will generate a tax refund.
+If you've set up as a sole trader and paid PAYE (Pay As You Earn) or tax on other income in the previous three years, or even still paying PAYE income tax, your start-up tax loss will generate a tax refund.

-You can increase your tax loss by including a proportion of your home office costs as an expense.
-This will increase your PAYE income tax refund.
+You can increase your tax loss by ensuring you’re claiming all your costs, such as a proportion of your home office costs as an expense.
+In turn, this increases your PAYE income tax refund.

 A tax loss might unexpectedly arise if you invest in a lot of equipment for your business.
-Up to £200,000 of equipment expenditure is tax deductible in the year you incur it.
+Up to £1m (every year!) of equipment expenditure is tax deductible in the year you incur it or enter a hire purchase agreement.
 That will either increase your tax loss or even turn a trading profit into a tax loss.

 Use VAT annual accounting